Published online Dec 27, 2019. doi: 10.4254/wjh.v11.i12.761

 Published online: December 27, 2019

-The objectives of this study were therefore to determine whether CF related diabetes (CFRD) is associated with hepatic steatosis and to identify predictors of hepatic steatosis in CF.
+To determine whether CFRD is associated with hepatic steatosis and to explore the impact of lumacaftor/ivacaftor therapy on hepatic steatosis in CF.

 Thirty patients with CF were recruited from a tertiary care medical center for this cross-sectional study.
 Only pancreatic insufficient patients with CFRD or normal glucose tolerance (NGT) were included.
 Patients with established CFLD, end stage lung disease, or persistently elevated liver enzymes were excluded.
 Mean magnetic resonance imaging (MRI) proton density fat fraction (PDFF) was obtained for all participants.
 Clinical characteristics [age, sex, body mass index, percent predicted forced expiratory volume at 1 s (FEV1), lumacaftor/ivacaftor use] and blood chemistries were assessed for possible association with hepatic steatosis.
 Hepatic steatosis was defined as a mean MRI PDFF > 5%.
 Patients were grouped by diabetes status (CFRD, NGT) and cystic fibrosis transmembrane conductance regulator (CFTR) modulator use (lumacaftor/ivacaftor, no lumacaftor/ivacaftor) to determine between group differences.
 Continuous variables were analyzed with a Wilcoxon rank sum test and discrete variables with a Chi square test or Fisher’s exact test.